Rooting trees¶

 ctree.set_node_data("ecolor", colors, default="black", inplace=True)

-ctree.set_node_data("ncolor", colors, inplace=True);
+ctree.set_node_data("ncolor", colors, default="black", inplace=True);

-# create a style dict
+# create a reusable dict for other style options for visualization

 kwargs = {